 2012 brought in shocking news for advertisers across the globe when Google decided to transform Google Shopping from being a free CSE (Customer Service Engine) to being a 100% paid product.
-That’s when Product Listing Ads (PLA) were introduced to advertisers and brands.
+That was the time when advertisers and brands learned about Product Listing Ads (PLA).

 On 21st April 2020, Google announced that they will now once again let any businesses list products on Google Shopping for free.
 Google shopping ads are one of the most lovable products so far among all e-commerce brands and advertisers.
-Usually, an e-commerce operation would need to pay for ad placement on Google Shopping but now the company has announced that they will let anyone who operates a website or manages a store on a marketplace platform can list without paying.
+Usually, an e-commerce operation would need to pay for ad placement on Google Shopping.
+But now the company has announced that they will let anyone who operates a website on a marketplace platform can list without paying.
 That’s indeed great news for all small businesses.

-With the introduction of the free listing, it brings some quite needed relief to the retail and small business ecosystem but Google still plans to charge companies for top placement as promoted listings.
+The introduction of the free listing, it brings some quite needed relief to the retail and small business ecosystem.
+But Google still plans to charge companies for top placement as promoted listings.

 How It Will Work

 The good news for the existing customers is that they will now be able to list their full inventories where they were only paying to promote some products on the platform.
 New users can now apply to place listings for free through Google’s Merchant Center.

 If you are already investing in Google Shopping ads then you don’t have to do anything to take advantage of the free listings however for new users of Merchant Center, Google is streamlining the onboarding process over the coming weeks and months.

 According to Google – “If you’re an existing user of Merchant Center and Shopping ads and you’ve already opted into the surfaces across Google program, you might already be eligible to show your products in what Google’s help center describes as “the unpaid experiences”, and no further steps are necessary to participate.”